 You need to hear your tracks exactly how it sounds, therefore you cannot rely on a pair of headphones or any hi-fi or computer speakers.
 Devices that are designed to make the sound more attractive to your ears rather than a proper flat response.

-It is not quite right to simply make a list for the “best studio monitor speakers” or “best studio monitors for electronic music” and successfully cover all your needs.
+It is not quite right to simply make a list of the “best studio monitor speakers” or “best studio monitors for electronic music” and successfully cover all your needs.
 Speaker preference is ultimately a personal thing.
-To make the right choice depends at first on your studio, it’s size, available space, your available budget and of-course personal preference on sound response.
+To make the right choice depends at first on your studio, it’s size, available space, your available budget and of-course personal preference on the sound response.

-Sound quality is subjective, what you like somebody else might hates.
+The sound quality is subjective, what you like somebody else might hates

 Spending more money doesn’t guarantee better speakers.
 Studio monitors achieve full potential in rooms with acoustic that compliments them.

 Your preference in music genres doesn’t affect the monitor selection.
 As long as they provide a nice, accurate and flat sound.

-For a pro pair of studio monitors you do NOT have to spend big
+For a good pair of studio monitors, you do NOT have to spend big